ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecture7.md

 The second condition is somehow saying that $$\Gamma$$ doesn't have *too many* edges: we *don't* want cycles, and having more edges makes that more likely.

 Thus, being a tree a bit of a goldilocks condition -- it has *just the right* amount of edges.
-It's not just how many edges the graph has, though, but how they are arranged:
+It's not *just* how many edges the graph has, though -- the path graph $$P_4$$ has 4 vertices and 3 edges, and is a tree, but the disjoint union of a triangle and a single vertex also has 4 vertices and 3 edges but is not a tree.

+The following proposition summarises this discussion and makes it more precise:

 Proposition